xYezhu/audio-guide-for-yuanling/README.md

 **5. Upload your images**

 To upload your own group image, simply swap the image inside image folder.
 Note: please keep the name of your image as image1-4, following your group number.
+In the index page, the image is group1_image1, in your own group page, it's group1_image2.

-**6. Change the group name***
+**6. Update the group name and your names***

-To change your group project name, navigate to index.html, find the navigation buttons.
+To update your group project name, navigate to index.html, find the navigation buttons.
 As an example, if you want to change 'group1' to 'yuan ling street', modify it as below;

 before: